growthpods/sb1-6kejut/memory-bank/systemPatterns.md

 - Official @google/genai package for API integration
 - Streaming API for better user experience
 - Direct API integration without server-side proxy
-- System prompts with guardrails to ensure the LLM stays focused on job posting tasks
+- System prompts with strict guardrails to ensure the LLM stays focused on job posting tasks only
 - Workflow-driven conversation to collect all required information
+- Strict two-task limitation (job description crafting and job link parsing only)

 ## Design Patterns in Use